webqit/webflo/README.md

 }
 ```

-Other important definitions like project `name`, package `type`, and *aliases* for common Webflo commands will also belong here.
+Other important definitions like project `name`, package `type`, and *aliases* for common Webflo commands will now also belong here.

 ```json
 {